-Bio updated March 2014 (printable PDF)
+Bio updated February 2015 (printable PDF)

-Curriulum Vitae (CV) updated January 2014 (printable PDF)
+Curriulum Vitae (CV) updated February 2015 (printable PDF)

-Diplomate, American Board of Clinical Lipidology
+American Board of Clinical Lipidology, Diplomate 2005

 Dall considers it a blessing to be part of a movement in medicine that will change the way physicians treat patients and assess their risk, but she knows that it’s both an opportunity and a challenge.
 “The public needs to know about advanced biomarker testing, and I am on a mission to educate consumers, insurance companies, employers, governments and practicing physicians.
 We can prevent heart disease and diabetes and dramatically reduce health care costs, but we need to step out of our traditional paradigm of thinking,” Dall told the Richmond (Va.)
 Times-Dispatch in 2013.
 “I’m so optimistic it will happen despite the challenges that lay ahead.”

 Dr. Dall believes in taking a compassionate, respectful, non-judgmental approach to caring for her patients and uses a strength-based approach to counseling patients regarding making behavioral changes.
 She seeks to empower, inform and uncover hidden risk to ultimately prevent chronic disease and empower my patient to live and age optimally.